Chemistry

 Laboratories

 Most introductory lecture courses are accompanied by laboratories, and students normally take the lecture and the laboratory courses together.
-The laboratory, when not required by the instructor, can be postponed or not taken, but this strongly is discouraged.
+The laboratory, when not required by the instructor, can be postponed or not taken, but this is strongly discouraged.
 Information about registration for sections is provided for each laboratory course in Yale Course Search.

 Placement